Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 The goal here is to ensure that all the material items are properly priced and accounted for before submitting the bid.
 Contractors usually use itemized pricing, which also allows them to identify potential savings or areas where costs can be reduced.

-Altogether, the above steps – taking off, squaring, abstracting and billing – prepare the base for an accurate construction estimation.
-It is a detailed document that helps contractors understand the project’s scope, cost and labour requirements better – all while avoiding potential mistakes.
+Altogether, the above steps – takeoff, squaring, abstracting, and billing – prepare the base for an accurate construction estimation.
+It is a detailed document that helps contractors understand the project’s scope, cost, and labour requirements better – all while avoiding potential mistakes.

 Before we list the main construction estimate components, it’s worth noting that construction estimation for different projects can vary.
 This is why it’s important to adhere to the specific requirements of your project and include all the necessary elements in the estimate.